popoway/goknights/PRIVACY.md

 updated.
 If you want to make sure that you are up to date with the latest changes, we advise you to frequently visit this page.

+## Definition

+- “Collect” refers to transmitting data off the device in a way that allows us and/or our third-party partners to access it for a period longer than necessary to service the transmitted request in real time.
+- “Third-party partners” include analytics tools, advertising networks, third-party SDKs, or other external vendors whose code we have added to the app.

 ## What User Data We Collect

 When you use the app, we may collect the following data: